saurabhkumarkardam/S-bevel/platforms/substrate/charts/substrate-genesis/README.md

 # substrate-genesis

-This Helm chart performs two tasks as follows:
-1. Generates keys for the specified number of nodes using the `dscp-node` CLI tool.
-The generated keys will be stored as Kubernetes secrets.
-If HashiCorp Vault is enabled, the keys will also be saved to HashiCorp Vault.
+This Helm chart generates keys for a specified number of nodes using the dscp-node CLI tool, storing them as Kubernetes secrets and, if enabled, saving them to HashiCorp Vault, while also generating a customized Genesis based on user-provided information.
-2. Generates a customized Genesis with the information provided by the user via the values.yaml of the same chart.

 ## TL;DR